gfmio/travis-shields-docs/CONTRIBUTING.md

 Welcome and Thank you for contributing to this project!

 Please note we have a [code of conduct](https://github.com/gfmio/example-calculator/blob/master/CODE_OF_CONDUCT.md).
-PLease follow it in all your interactions with the project and be respectful to all members of the community at all times.
+Please follow it in all your interactions with the project and be respectful to all members of the community at all times.

 - Please suggest **enhancements**, report **bugs** or other **issues** at <https://github.com/gfmio/example-calculator/issues> using the provided issue templates.
 Before submitting an issue, please check if a similar issues has already been submitted previously.
 - Please do not report **security-related issues** publicly, but rather via email to <git@gfm.io> (PGP-encrypted, if at all possible).